Chuckletowski/Personal-Projects/README.md

 # Personal-Projects
-A work in progress through coding projects using Python and SQL.
+A work in progress using Python and SQL.